- En Español

 Our group continues to grow, now including more than 40 people from 23 companies or organizations and one university.
 As we continue our work, it’s more and more evident that diﬀerent companies follow a wide range of practices in sprouting grains and in documenting that they have done so.
 To stimulate the next round of discussion, we sent everyone a detailed paper from one SGWG member company documenting a moisture-based deﬁnition for deﬁning the beginning and end of the sprouting process.
 We asked for feedback on this approach over the summer, and received extensive, thoughtful input from several group members.

 Commenters complimented the paper as showing a “very technical and excellent understanding of sprouting.”
 However, they suggested that moisture content should be part of a deﬁnition of sprouted grains, not the main tool, since diﬀerentiating between soaking and sprouting could be diﬃcult without visible evidence of a sprout.
 In most cases, commenters believed, Falling Number is more useful as a deﬁnitive test of sprouting.

 February 14, 2017 update

+We now have 43 people from 25 companies working with us.
 Our discussion last year indicated it was unlikely that any one deﬁnition of a sprouted grain would ﬁt all grains and all circumstances.
 So rather than attempt to narrow down our work, we decided to expand it, and simply concentrate on learning more about all methods for verifying sprouted grains.
-And we decided to do so through one-on-one interviews and to anonymously aggregate the results, to lessen any concerns about proprietary information.
+And we decided to do so through individual discussions and to anonymously aggregate the results, to lessen any concerns about proprietary information.